 If you're lucky, your computer has the older BIOS, and will ignore the part number and will let you boot from any IDE drive as long as you manually override the BIOS settings in software using ANYDRIVE or any other BIOS overlay software, like OnTrack.
 However, if you have a newer BIOS, the computer will not detect the drive unless it's made by Conner (it's IDE identifier string must start with the letters “CP”).

-If you're technically skilled, HighTreason has made a tutorial how to flash the BIOS onto an EEPROM.
-Flashing a compatible BIOS will allow you to boot with any hard disk.
+If you're technically skilled, HighTreason has made a tutorial how to flash the BIOS onto an EPROM.
+Flashing a compatible BIOS will allow you to boot with any hard disk with a HDD overlay program.
 Please see Files and Resources for more information.

 The computer uses 30 pin SIMMs to add more system memory, but it's not completely standard.
 The computer was shipped with 1 Mb (megabit) or 2Mb memory chips that were 80ns (or faster) with parity.
-There are six slots in total and the banks are used in pairs, so at least two are needed.1)
+There are six slots in total and the banks are used in pairs, so at least two are needed.
+Standard configuration comes with 2 MB of RAM preinstalled, upgrade models come with 4 MB.
+The memory is upgradable up to 13 MB 11)

 If you remove the rear panel, you will be able to access the ISA expansion slots.
 The computer has one 16-bit full-length ISA slot and one 8-bit half-length ISA slot.
 The system also has a proprietary 16-bit Toshiba expansion slot.
 I have my computer set up with an 16-bit Sound Blaster 16 and an 8-bit 3Com Etherlink III (3C509) for networking.
-However, at least this site 2) points out, that some later 3Com Etherlink III cards do not support 8-bit ISA.
+However, at least this site 12) points out, that not all newer 3Com Etherlink III cards support 8-bit ISA.

 The computer can be upgraded with an math coprocessor (FPU).
-The FPU doesn't come as standard, but the computer has a provision for an added Intel 387 FPU.
+The FPU doesn't come as standard, but the computer has a provision for an added Intel or compatible 387 FPU.
+One computer that I repaired had the Cyrix CX-83S87-16-KP FPU installed.

 Q: What is the PRN-A-B Switch on the side?